Expand

 Reimbursements for losses are recorded as reduction in deposit asset when cash is received.

-Receivables for amounts recoverable under reinsurance contracts are considered financial assets for impairment purposes and should be assessed for credit impairment.
-Prior to the adoption of ASC 326, Financial Instruments – Credit Losses, a loss is recorded when a credit loss is incurred.
+Receivables for amounts recoverable under reinsurance contracts are considered financial assets for impairment purposes and should be assessed for credit impairment under ASC 326-20.
+See LI 7.8 for further information on the application the current expected credit losses model for reinsurance receivables.

 2 Deposit accounting when there is significant underwriting risk but no timing risk is uncommon.
 However, if that is the case, the premiums paid to the reinsurer would be recorded as a loss or expense, and reimbursements for losses would be recorded at present value as a reduction in losses as losses are incurred.